weiskopfsodefa/vercel-vscode/README.md

 - Install the extension
 - Run `vercel link` in your terminal
-- Insert your vercel access token in the extension settings
+- Insert your vercel access token in the extension settings.
+[Get it here](https://vercel.com/account/tokens)
 - Reload VSCode

 # Original Readme: